Kparos000/RouterGym/README.md

 ## Citation
 If you use RouterGym, please cite the dissertation:

-> Kyu Park (2024).
+> Kparobor Akpomiemie (2025).
 From LLM-First to SLM-Dominant: A Router-Memory Co-Design and Conversion Benchmark for Agentic Systems.